 Serving Simpsonville For Over 20 Years

-After several years, previous ownership opened other concepts, and Arizona's wasn't "new" and "hip" anymore.
+After several years, previous ownership opened other concepts.
 Times were changing and the restaurant needed a refresh.

 All of this brought Arizona's through the tail-end of the Great Recession, and inspired record-breaking sales for what became the last-standing Arizona Steakhouse.
 Looking to the future, Alexandra decided to rebrand the concept as ARIZONA Handcrafted Fare & Drink Co.
 What was never a true steakhouse has now fully realized its cherished role as a haven for a great meal, a strong drink, and friendly professional service.